ceph/ceph/doc/rados/configuration/auth-config-ref.rst

 flight.

 .. confval:: cephx_require_signatures

-   If set to ``true``, Ceph requires signatures on all message traffic between the Ceph Client and the Ceph Storage Cluster, and between daemons comprising the Ceph Storage Cluster.

-   Ceph Argonaut and Linux kernel versions prior to 3.19 do not support signatures; if such clients are in use this option can be turned off to allow them to connect.

-  :type: Boolean
-  :required: No
-  :default: ``false``

 .. confval:: cephx_cluster_require_signatures

-   If set to ``true``, Ceph requires signatures on all message traffic between Ceph daemons comprising the Ceph Storage Cluster.

-   :type: Boolean
-   :required: No
-   :default: ``false``

 .. confval:: cephx_service_require_signatures

-   If set to ``true``, Ceph requires signatures on all message traffic between Ceph Clients and the Ceph Storage Cluster.

-   :type: Boolean
-   :required: No
-   :default: ``false``

 .. confval:: cephx_sign_messages

-   If the Ceph version supports message signing, Ceph will sign all messages so they are more difficult to spoof.

-   :type: Boolean
-   :default: ``true``

 Time to Live
 ------------

 .. confval:: auth_service_ticket_ttl

-   When the Ceph Storage Cluster sends a Ceph Client a ticket for authentication, the Ceph Storage Cluster assigns the ticket a time to live.

-   :type: Double
-   :default: ``60*60``

 .. _Monitor Bootstrapping: ../../../install/manual-deployment#monitor-bootstrapping
 .. _Operating a Cluster: ../../operations/operating